kvendrik/rust-wasm-starter/README.md

 ## Customizing your dev experience

 - `PORT=3000 yarn server` allows you to start on a different port
-- `server.mjs` manages the dev experience and is fully customizable
+- `server.mjs` manages the dev experience and is fully customizable.
+At the top of the file you'll find options for toggling live reload and file watching on/off.
-- The `build` command can be found in `package.json` and is used to compile the source files
+- The `build` command can be found in `package.json` and is used to compile the source files.
+If you update the name of the output directory make sure to also update this name in `server.mjs`.